fabiokerber/Vagrant/ansible_elk_grafana/README.md

 Settings > Facts > Create new host when facts are uploaded "Foreman will create the host when new facts are received"
 > Yes

+Settings > Config Management > Create new host when report is uploaded "Foreman will create the host when a report is received"
+> Yes

 Settings > Remote Execution > SSH User